aarch64-laptops/aarch64-laptops.github.io/distro_integration.md

    good way to sanity check any changes you made.
 6. For now, put **ALL** kernel modules into the initramfs.
 This will avoid any weird race conditions, missing drivers, or probe failures that aren't retried for whatever reason.
-We'll wittle this down to just the necessary modules later on.
+We'll whittle this down to just the necessary modules later on.

 ### Actually finding the config options